Annual Global Celebration

 Tennessee Baptist Disaster Relief is a cooperative volunteer ministry of the Tennessee Baptist Convention and its affiliated churches.
 Trained volunteers from Forest Hills Baptist respond to disasters of any size, anywhere, such as hurricane-ravaged communities in Louisiana and Mississippi.

 DivorceCare is a recovery and support group for people experiencing the pain of separation or divorce.
-DivorceCare for Kids is a support group for children (grades 1–5) whose parents are in the DivorceCare group.
+Children are invited to attend our Wednesday night age-appropriate programming when it’s available.
+Learn more at fhbc.org/weekdays.

 GriefShare is a weekly seminar/support group for people grieving the death of someone close.

-The Loaves & Fishes Meal Ministry provides meals and fellowship for people whose needs may include serious or long-term health issues, job loss/financial difficulty, death of family member, in-home care of disabled or elderly patients, premature or traumatic births or any situation that would allow us to minister to unchurched people.
+The Loaves & Fishes Meal Ministry encompasses two areas of service.
+First, church members volunteer to make casseroles to keep on hand at the church.
+Second, those who wish to reach out and provide fellowship and comfort can pick up one of these casseroles to deliver.
+Needs which may offer good opportunities to minister include serious or long-term health issues, job loss/financial difficulty, death of family member, in-home care of disabled or elderly patients, premature or traumatic births or any situation that would allow us to minister to unchurched people.
+Drop by the Loaves & Fishes Room (in the A Hallway) to grab a casserole – fresh ones are ready now!
+To sign up to cook or if you have any questions, email Cindy Buttrey.

 Our Room In The Inn program welcomes twelve to fifteen homeless people as guests on cold winter nights during the months of November through March and is staffed and supported by FHBC groups and classes.